Do you want to look “kawaii” when wearing headphones? Take a look at the cutest headphones in 2022.

 Throughout history, people loved imagining humans with animal characteristics, from Greek mythology to modern fantasy stories, comics, and manga.

 In Japan, kemonomimi describes a female with cat-like features (cat ears, tail).
-First mentions of characters with nekomimi (neko = cat, mimi = ears) date back to the 1700s.
+The first mentions of characters with nekomimi (neko = cat, mimi = ears) date back to the 1700s.

 The Beginning of Cat Ear Headphones

-The idea about cat headphones was first born in 2014.
-An anime artist Wenqing Yan saw the opportunity, created a company called Axent Wear, and launched an Indiegogo campaign with her friend and co-founder Victoria Hu.
+The idea of cat headphones was first born in 2014.
+An anime artist, Wenqing Yan, saw the opportunity, created a company called Axent Wear, and launched an Indiegogo campaign with her friend and co-founder, Victoria Hu.

 The campaign surpassed their expectations, collecting $3,429,046 in funding.
-After a huge success, the cat ear headphones could finally become a reality.
+After a huge success, they could finally become a reality.

 However, a ride to the final product was (allegedly) quite bumpy.

 Firstly, Victoria Hu, who set manufacturing to mass-produce the headphones, didn’t care about the quality of the work environment.
-Instead, workers were placed in a horrible sweatshop, some even exposed to breathing lead.
+Instead, workers were placed in horrible sweatshops; some were even exposed to breathing lead.

 Read a full Wenqing Yan blog post.

-After unsuccessful reasoning with her friend (which resulted in a legal battle), Yan searched for other partners to produce her cat ear headphones.
+After unsuccessful reasoning with her friend (which resulted in a legal battle), Yan searched for other partners to produce the headphones.

 When the company called Brookstone learned about the dispute between the two founders, they reached out to Yan and offered to produce her headphones on a large scale.

-However, due to limited capacity and budget, many cat ear headphones turned out faulty or were sent back by users, which isn’t good for business.
+However, due to limited capacity and budget, many cat ear headphones turned out faulty or were sent back by users, which wasn’t good for business.

-Meanwhile, other brands saw the opportunity and started producing their own cat ear headphones market.
+Meanwhile, other brands saw the opportunity and started producing their own models.
 The most famous ones are Razer Kraken Kitty Edition.

 Design

-Apart from technical performance and overall comfort, users also want to find cat ear headphones that express their personality.
+Apart from technical performance and comfort, users also want to find cat headphones that express their personality.
 That’s why it’s important to think about design.

 Some ears also double as tiny extra speakers so that you can share music with friends.

-Since cat ear headphones are all about flashy design, some offer a feature to sync music with LED lighting effects.
-That looks especially cool if a headphone doubles as speaker cat ears.
+Since cat headphones are all about flashy design, some offer a feature to sync music with LED lighting effects.
+That looks cool if headphone ears double as speakers.

 Comfort

-The second most important part is how comfortable the headphones are.
+The second most important part is comfort.
 If you’re streaming or have them as a part of your cosplay, you’ll be wearing them for long hours.

 Therefore, look for over-ear headphones that go around your ears.
 And if you opt for an on-ear model, try to find the one with super plush memory foam ear pads.